AdobeDocs/experience-manager-64.en/help/assets/assets-migration-guide.md

 >[!NOTE]
 >
->The following asset migration tools are not part of Adobe Experience Manager and are not supported by Adobe Customer Care:
+>The following asset migration tools are not part of Adobe Experience Manager.
+Adobe Customer Care does not support these tools.
 >
 >* ACS AEM Tools Tag Maker
 >* ACS AEM Tools CSV Asset Importer